Ontology Object Properties are Data Model Associative Entities – not Relationships

 From mapping to transformation

-The correct mapping requires a Configurable Ontology to Data Model Transformation.
-The complexities of inverse object properties and closing axioms are beyond the traditional ontology file parsing approach.
+The correct mapping requires a Configurable Ontology to Data model Transformation.
+The complexities of inverse object properties and closing axioms are beyond the scope of the traditional ontology file parsing approach.

-• Using SPARQL, CODT extracts ontology metadata from a development tool like Topbraid Composer Protégé or an RDF Store.
+• Using SPARQL, CODT extracts ontology metadata from development tools such as TopBraid Composer, Protégé, or an RDF Store.

-• CODT has 150 Metadata Sets for Ontology, generic E/R, and the particular Data Modeling tool.
+• CODT has 150 Metadata Sets for Ontology, generic E/R, and the specific data modeling tool.
 The transformation operates on whole sets rather than parsing hundreds of FIBO files.
 The holistic approach is mandatory for complex OWL constructs.

 Conclusion

-Conventional object property to relationship mapping and transformation leads to loss of ontology semantics and data model defects.
+Conventional object property-to-relationship mapping and transformation lead to the loss of ontology semantics and data model defects.

-An ontology-to-data model transformation must at least provide the option to transform object properties into associative entities.
+An ontology-to-data model transformation must, at the very least, provide the option to transform object properties into associative entities.

-The correct transformation process must be configurable,e and the source ontology must be analyzed holistically.
+The correct transformation process must be configurable and analyze the source ontology holistically.

 The FIBO Data Model is the optimal design a Sr. Data Architect would create.